LandRegistry/development-environment-alpha/README.md

 These scripts would then execute the apt-get required to configure linux, and the rest of the scripts could be executed unedited.

+Alternatively, follow the steps in [LINUX.md](LINUX.md) to get a working development environment.

 ### Modifying the development scripts

 If you want to modify these development scripts it's no worry.
 If you need to test them simply remove the apps directory and re-run the scripts.
 There is also a script/remove-app-dev-directories.sh which will remove the dev directory in checked out apps which can be useful.